Last updated on November 12th, 2024 at 01:32 am

 Drones and privacy laws

 Imagine this scenario: you are hanging out by the pool in your backyard, and a drone flies over your house.
 How do you think you would feel?
 Most people base their answers depending on who is flying the drone and for what purpose.
-But it is that none of them are stoked about the idea.
+But none of them are stoked about the idea.
 And things like this are already happening.

 Some people catch UAVs with nets or shoot them down from the sky.
 It may seem like a reasonable thing to do, but if you do it, you will end up in trouble.
 A drone is considered an aircraft by the FAA.
 Damaging, destroying, disabling, or wrecking an aircraft is a federal crime.
 So, no matter how annoyed you may be, do not do that.
 It is a much better idea to call local law enforcement, as they will know how to handle the situation.